How many daughter cells are produced at the end of meiosis? | Channels for Pearson+

 Recall that meiosis consists of two consecutive divisions: meiosis I and meiosis II.

-In meiosis I, homologous chromosomes are separated into two cells, each containing half the number of chromosomes as the original cell.
+In meiosis I, homologous chromosomes are separated into two different cells, reducing the chromosome number by half.

-In meiosis II, the sister chromatids in each of the two cells from meiosis I are separated, resulting in four genetically distinct daughter cells.
+In meiosis II, the sister chromatids are separated, similar to mitosis, resulting in four genetically distinct haploid cells.

-Conclude that the process of meiosis results in four daughter cells, each with half the chromosome number of the original cell.
+Conclude that the process of meiosis results in the production of four daughter cells, each with half the chromosome number of the original cell.

 Watch next